petuum-inc/poseidon-release/docs/source/tutorial.rst

 Download the Model Script
 -------------------------

 The model we will use for Cifar10 is created by the TensorFlow team.
-Clone the git repository for each node you will use for Poseidon:
+Clone the git repository for each node you will use for Poseidon.
+Since Poseidon is currently set up for v1.0.1, we must also roll back the model repository (the repository isn't versioned along with TensorFlow).

 .. code:: bash

     git clone https://github.com/tensorflow/models.git
+    git reset --hard a2b2088c52635b86f4a2ac70391118b9419b3c55

 For reference later, save the model directory that you just cloned into ``$TF_MODEL_HOME`` for reference later: